admin-shell-io/id/README.md

 The request will be processed as soon as possible.
 However, no guaranteed process time can be given.

-## Self-Registering
+## Self-Registering Identifiers

-In order to speed up the declarations even further, the [tmp](tmp/) sub-namespace serves as a quick approach to self-assign preliminary identifiers.
+In order to speed up the declarations even further, the [sandbox](sandbox/) sub-namespace serves as a quick approach to self-assign preliminary identifiers.
 Pull Requests to this directory will be accepted without any in depth evaluation and as quick as possible.
-Note that identifiers in this sub-namespace might change/be erased without further notification.
+Note that identifiers in this sub-namespace might change/be erased without further notification and at any time.

 ## Guidelines

 Only organizations can suggest Asset Administration Shell Identifiers, requests from individuals cannot be regarded.
 Please take care that your organization is there for the next years.

 Add contact information.
 Only requests with at least two valid and responding email addresses will be regarded.
-In case the contact person changes, please update the according information in the repsective README or inform the Coordination Board.
+In case the contact person changes, please update the according information in the respective README or inform the Coordination Board.

 Use Asset Administration Shell Identifiers only for Industry 4.0 related topics.
 This offer is not intended for any identifiers but has a strong focus on Industry 4.0 and the Asset Administration Shell.